Formal advertisement of parking proposals

 The public notices for the two proposed amendment orders, statements of reason and traffic regulation order appear below:

-For more information about how we use your personal information, please read our privacy guidance or contact Andrew Harkin on 01483 444535.
+For information on how we use your personal information, please read our privacy guidance or contact On Street Parking Co-ordinator on 01483 444535.

 The Chairman/Vice-Chairman of the Committee will decide whether to introduce the proposals as advertised, or make minor amendments.
 Depending on the nature of the representations, they could also choose to refer the matter to a full meeting of Surrey County Council's Guildford Local Committee.
 If major changes are required, it could re-advertise the proposal, or defer to changes to a future review.
 Alternatively, it could choose not to implement any new parking restrictions.

-If changes to the parking restrictions were agreed, we would anticipate their implementation by mid-2018.
-To keep up to date with progress, you may wish to check the County Council's website periodically, using the above link.
+If changes to the parking restrictions are agreed, we would anticipate their implementation by mid-2018.
+To keep up to date with progress, you may wish to check Surrey County Council's website, using the above link.
 When we publish the report, it will be available to view on our Parking review committee reports page.